 As a result, you will be putting your neighbors’ safety at risk—even their pets!
 Aside from their safety, you might also hit their car, house, and other properties and belongings, which may cost you your neighbors’ trust and your money for repairs, or worse, total replacement.

 Furthermore, even if you have enough space for an outdoor shooting range, setting it up can still be tedious because you must consider many safety precautions.
-However, if you are determined and have the means, we will gladly give you tips on making your backyard range as safe as possible.

 How can you make your backyard range safe?